-- when the school is notified that a pupil has a medical condition that requires support in school, the school's designated First Aid Lead informs the headteacher.
-Following this, the school begins to arrange a meeting with parents/carers, healthcare professionals and the pupil, with a view to discussing the necessity of an Individual Healthcare Plan (IHP). - should be aware of their responsibilities for notifying the school when a pupil has been identified as having a medical condition which will require support in school - can support staff on implementing a pupil's individual healthcare plan and provide advice and liaison, for example, on training - can liaise with lead clinicians locally on appropriate support for the pupil and associated staff training needs
+- should be aware of their responsibilities for notifying the school when a pupil has been identified as having a medical condition which will require support in school - can support staff on implementing a pupil's individual healthcare plan and provide advice and liaison, for example, on training - can liaise with lead clinicians locally on appropriate support for the pupil and associated staff training needs

-Other healthcare professionals (including GP, paediatricians, nurse specialists/ community paediatric nurses):-
+Other healthcare professionals (including GP, paediatricians, nurse specialists/community paediatric nurses):-

-- should notify the school nurse and work jointly when a pupil has been identified as having a medical condition that will require support at school. - may provide advice on developing healthcare plans - specialist local health teams may be able to provide support in schools for pupils with particular conditions (e.g. asthmas, diabetes, epilepsy) - should ensure any prescribed medications, including dosages, are appropriately monitored and reviewed.
+- should notify the school nurse and work jointly when a pupil has been identified as having a medical condition that will require support at school. - may provide advice on developing healthcare plans - specialist local health teams may be able to provide support in schools for pupils with specific conditions (e.g. asthmas, diabetes, epilepsy) - should ensure any prescribed medications, including dosages, are appropriately monitored and reviewed.

-Pupils:-
+Pupils: -

-• should be fully involved in discussions about their medical support needs and contribute as much as possible to the development of, and comply with, their individual healthcare plan
+should be fully involved in discussions about their medical support needs and contribute as much as possible to the development of, and comply with, their individual healthcare plan

-Parents/Carers:-
+Parents/Carers: -

-- should provide the school with sufficient and up to date information about their son/daughter's medical needs - should be involved in the development and review of their son/daughter's individual healthcare plan - should carry out any action they have agreed to as part of its implementation (e.g. provide medicines and equipment and ensure that they or another nominated adult are contactable at all times)
+- should provide the school with sufficient and up to date information about their son/daughter's medical needs - should be involved in the development and review of their son/daughter's individual healthcare plan - should carry out any action they have agreed to as part of its implementation (e.g. provide medicines and equipment and ensure that they or another nominated adult are always contactable)